DrakeCullen/AdvJS-dcullen/cloud-jumper/README.md

 <br/>

-Move the player left and right by holding the arrow keeps.
+Move the player left and right by holding the arrow keys.
 Land on clouds to jump, and grab coins to earn points!

 <br/>